prrao87/kuzudb-study/README.md

 #### Neo4j vs. Kùzu multi-threaded

 KùzuDB (by default) supports multi-threaded execution of queries.
 The following results are for the same queries as above, but allowing Kùzu to choose the optimal number of threads for each query.
+Again, the run times for each query (averaged over the number of rounds run, guaranteed to be a minimum of 5 runs) are shown.

 Query | Neo4j (sec) | Kùzu (sec) | Speedup factor
 --- | ---: | ---: | ---: